-A colleague of mine recently posted the following on tenure:
+A colleague of mine recently posted the

 Consider what tenure does.
 It is part of a compensation package designed to reduce mobility.
 It is a barrier to exit in the college professor employment market.
 Thus it reduces bargaining power for the professoriate effectively by reducing any holdup costs.
 Professors cannot make a very credible threat to leave if they feel their working conditions are bad or wages are too low.